European Phenology Campaign - European Phenology Campaign

 Schools that register can earn virtual badges and get them displayed on the school profile.

-- Data entry – you will earn this badge if you upload data for at least one tree into the GLOBE database, following Task 4.
+Data entry – you will earn this badge if you upload data for at least one tree into the GLOBE database, following Activity 4.

-- Collaboration – you will earn this badge if you share:
+Collaboration – you will earn this badge if you share at the discussion forum or send by e-mail the following:

 - Picture of your tree without leaves